ekoontz/menard/README.md

-The story [Pierre Menard, autor del Quijote](https://en.wikipedia.org/wiki/Pierre_Menard,_Author_of_the_Quixote), by Jorge Luis Borges, tells of a writer Pierre Menard who attempted to rewrite Cervantes' Don Quixote, but not simply by copying it letter-by-letter from the original text, but rather by somehow internalizing the mental state of Cervantes that is necessary to write it, and then writing it _de novo_ from that interior mental state.
+The story [Pierre Menard, autor del Quijote](https://en.wikipedia.org/wiki/Pierre_Menard,_Author_of_the_Quixote), by Jorge Luis Borges, tells of a writer Pierre Menard who attempted to rewrite Cervantes' Don Quixote, not simply by copying it letter-by-letter from the original text, but rather by somehow reproducing the mental and experiential state of Cervantes that was necessary to write it, and then writing it _de novo_ from that state.
 I see this as reminicent of this project's attempt to generate natural language expressions by encoding semantic representations and then using grammar rules and lexical entries that are able to generate the